This post provides C-Suite with a model for predicting the success of an outsourced project.

 Modern automobiles are essentially becoming computers on the wheels with digital technology taking up to 50% of the development cost of the new car models.
 The increased functionality leads to the accelerated complexity for Original Equipment Manufacturers (OEMs), which have to manage the integration of hardware and software into vehicles.
 At the same time, racing to react to fast-changing consumer demands with innovative solutions, OEMs have to shorten product life cycles.
 That is causing additional pressure for flexibility and innovation in development and manufacturing.

-Those factors contribute to the extensive use of R&D outsourcing as a tool for releasing internal resources while forcing manufacturers to expand the search for niche expertise.
+Those factors contribute to the extensive use of different R&D outsourcing models including staff augmentation and hiring dedicated expert teams.
+That allows manufacturers to release internal resources while forcing them to expand the search for niche expertise.
 To complicate matters, the industry challenges combine with the global shortage of technology talent.
 Reports by Gartner and the Edge Foundation predict that by 2020 the U.S. and the UK will experience a shortage of more than 1 million tech professionals.

 The growing gap between supply and demand of expertise will make it nearly impossible to cover business needs only with the help of in-house teams.
-Thus, OEMs will have to heavily rely on outsourcing to stay ahead of the game.
+To stay ahead of the game, OEMs will have to quickly scale up their software development resources via bringing in dedicated experts provided by outsourcing companies.

 The new reality also impacts client-vendor relationship.
 Engineering Services Providers (ESPs) are expected to take on the role of system integrators and partners sharing governance duties and risks with clients.
 In this perspective driving cost-reduction is no longer a main decisive factor for adding a vendor to an OEM’s outsourcing ecosystem.
 The spotlight moves to ESP’s ability to deliver additional value, and its careful evaluation becomes a new challenge for the executives, who are to decide if a vendor will make or break the success of an outsourced R&D project.